defgsus/nn-experiments/experiments/logs/residual-convolution.md

 |  11 |    11 |     9 |   32 |        1 | gelu  |       0.0500542 |     2,078,115 |                 8.58 |
 |  11 |     3 |     3 |   32 |        1 | gelu  |       0.0512497 |       186,787 |                 2.11 |

+Wow, our little 3x3 kernel friend, that was used all the time, has the worst performance again.
+Also the 5x5 from the above experiment is surpassed.
+Generally, one can see: Small kernel size in shallow layers and larger kernel size in deeper layers is a good thing.

 TODO: